 - Acting uncontrollably

-If your animal meets any of these criteria, Frontier Airlines may refuse to let you and your ESA board a flight.
-That is why it is important to work with your animal prior to the trip to ensure that they will behave appropriately.
+If your animal meets any of these criteria, Frontier Airlines may refuse to let you and your pet board a flight.
+That is why it is vitally important to work with your animal prior to the trip to ensure that they will behave appropriately.